metayeti/MIDIFileWriter.js/README.md

 // a half note would be ticksPerBeat/2 = 96/2 = 48
 // a whole note then is simply ticksPerBeat/1 = 96/1 = 96
 //
-// note can either be an valid MIDI note number or a string representing the note
+// note can either be a valid MIDI note number or a string representing the note
 // you can add an octave number to the string, e.g. 'c4', 'c#4'
 // default octave is 5
 //
-// velocity is a value from 1 to 127, not required for noteOff track.noteOn({
+// velocity is a value in range 1 to 127 and isn't required for noteOff track.noteOn({
 	time: 0,
 	note: 'c',